Marginal Interventional Effects: Identification and Estimation under Unconfoundedness

-In this application, we assume that positivity holds, i.e., $\textup{supp}(\pi_{0}(X))\subset(0,1)$, which implies that the MIEs for the four stylized interventions correspond to ATE, ATT, ATU, and ATO and that all of them are nonparametrically identified.
-For each of these estimands, we employ three estimators.
+For each MIE, we apply three estimators.
 First, we employ a parametric IPW approach, using standard ATE, ATT, and ATU weights for the first three interventions and the ATO weight (\citealt{li2018balancing}) for the IPSI.
 In all cases, we estimate the propensity scores using a logistic regression of treatment on all covariates.
-Next, we employ a parametric RI approach, where the outcome model is estimated using a logistic regression that includes the treatment and all covariates.
+Next, we use a parametric RI approach, where the outcome model is estimated using a logistic regression that includes the treatment and all covariates.
 Note that this specification of the outcome model implies a constant treatment effect on the log-odds scale but not on the probability scale.
 Finally, we implement a DML procedure for each of the four interventions.
-Specifically, for the first three interventions, we use the doubly robust estimating equations for ATE, ATT, and ATU described in \citet{chernozhukov2018double}.
+Specifically, for the first three interventions, we use the doubly robust estimating equations for the ATE, ATT, and ATU described in \citet{chernozhukov2018double}.
 For the IPSI, we use Robinson's partialing-out estimator \eqref{eq:robinson}.
 In the DML approach, the outcome and propensity score models are both fit using a super learner (\citealt{van2007super}) composed of the generalized linear model (GLM), Lasso, and random forest, and the final estimates are obtained using five-fold cross-fitting.
 Standard errors for the IPW and RI estimators are estimated using the nonparametric bootstrap with 1,000 replications; standard errors for the DML estimators are estimated from the sample variances of the estimated EIFs.